boristsr/gdcorner-website/_posts/jenkins-home-lab/2020-02-21-JenkinsHomeLab-P4-LinuxDockerAgents.md

 > <span class="badge badge-danger">Security Note</span> In a production environment I’d recommend using TLS and adding additional security to secure your environment.
 In this case your port would also become 2376.
 [This is discussed in detail here.](https://docs.docker.com/engine/security/https/)

-## Fork & modify SSH Slave Docker image
+## Fork & Modify SSH Slave Docker image

 Now that we have a Docker server configured, let's create a container image that can be used by Jenkins.
 Jenkins already has an example docker container which we’ll base our image off.
 I don’t use this one as it won’t work on Raspberry Pi Docker services and I prefer an image based off Ubuntu for my other images.